Refrigerators

 - in cooling mode

-- the ideal coefficient of performance for a 22 °C inside temperature and…
+- the ideal coefficient of performance for the heat pump…

 solution

-Start by converting the power consumption of the heat pump from watts (J/s) to megajoules per hour (MJ/h).
+Convert the power consumption of the heat pump from watts (J/s) to megajoules per hour (MJ/h).
 Recall that the SI prefix mega means one million or 106.

-743 J | 1 MJ | 3600 s | = 2.67 MJ/h | ||
+| 743 J | 1 MJ | 3,600 s | = 2.67 MJ/h | ||

-1 s | 1,000,000 J | 1 h |
+| 1 s | 1,000,000 J | 1 h |

-812 J | 1 MJ | 3600 s | = 2.92 MJ/h | ||
+| 812 J | 1 MJ | 3,600 s | = 2.92 MJ/h | ||

-1 s | 1,000,000 J | 1 h |
+| 1 s | 1,000,000 J | 1 h |

 QH = QC + W

-heating mode QH = QC + W 7.9 MJ = QC + 2.67 MJ QC = 5.23 MJ cooling mode QH = QC + W QH = 10 MJ + 2.92 MJ QH = 12.92 MJ
+heating mode QH = QC + W 7.9 MJ = QC + 2.67 MJ cooling mode QH = QC + W QH = 10.00 MJ + 2.92 MJ

-Let's update our cartoon with this new information.
+Let's update our cartoon.

 COPreal = Q W Where…

 Q = the useful heat moved W = the work done on the refrigerant In heating mode, the useful heat is the heat deposited into the home (QH).
 In cooling mode, it's the heat extracted from the home (QC).
+We'll assume that all of the energy from the electrical outlet went directly into work on the refrigerant.
+This isn't far from the truth since the compressor motor is what draws most of the current in a heat pump, air conditioner, or refrigerator.

 COPideal = T TH − TC Where…

-The volume flow rate (qV) of air passing through an opening is the area of that opening multiplied by the speed of the air (Av).
+The volume flow rate (qV) of air passing through an opening is the area (A) of that opening multiplied by the speed of the air (v).
 Here's a little proof in case you forgot how it works.

 qV = ∆V = A∆s = Av ∆t ∆t Solve for speed.
 Replace area with length times width.